conseapp/conse-ui/README.md

 * player MUST not be able to reserve event after event expiration time **done**

+* player MUST not be able to vote twice **done**
 ## ingoing

-* 1 - player MUST not be able to vote twice **couldn't be done now**

-* 2 - god can't see his/her event????

-* 3 - only god can see his/her own deck, other gods can't see
+* 1 - only god can see his/her own deck, other gods can't see

-* 4 - OTP login
+* 2 - OTP login

 * some UI edits ------ **NEED TALKS**